Genusbiz/docs/developers/defining-an-app-model/security/security-permissions.md

 ## Grant Permissions to All Objects Satisfying Conditions to a Security Group

-Only [trusted users](trusted-users.md) have access to grant permissions to all objects satisfying conditions.
+Only [trusted users](trusted-users.md) or users with [app model admin rights](app-model-administrators.md) have access to grant permissions to all objects satisfying conditions.

 To grant permissions to all objects satisfying conditions, the option **Allow granting of permissions to all objects satisfying conditions** has to be selected in the [security setup](../data/object-class/modify-an-object-or-identifier-domain/security.md) for the Object Class.
 Permissions can only be granted to security groups and not individual user accounts.